artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 elsewhere.
 This effectively ended the practice of shuffling teams every quarter.
 It was too much change, too often.

 As a result, our teams feel more stable and long-living.
 We're able to build deeper team identity.
-We've found one tool particularly helpful in finding and building team identity: Team Working Agreements.
+We've found one tool particularly helpful in finding and building team identity: Team working agreements.

-## How did Team Working Agreements come about at Artsy?
+## How did team working agreements come about at Artsy?

 The current breakdown of our PDDE organization is relatively new; it's also an on-going process.
 We are still feeling out how these teams will/should work together.
 One of the core beliefs at Artsy is that when you are a part